qchenevier/MBA_memoire/doc/action_organization.md

 #### Foresee Powerful suppliers

-Customer Intimacy relates primarily to one of Porter's forces: Powerful suppliers.

-##### Powerful suppliers

 Suppliers can exert bargaining power on participants in an industry by raising prices or reducing the quality of purchased goods and services [@Porter1979].

 A supplier group is powerful if [@Porter1979]: